dolremi/CS360Project/README.md

 stat
 creat
 rmdir
+unlink
+link
+symlink

-The function needs to be fixed rm mv link symlink
+The function needs to be fixed mv